 selector matches every element whose attribute value ends with a specified value.div[data-gyp-href]

-: This syntax matches all elements with a given attribute, regardless of the value.div[class*="my-embed-example"][data-gyp-href]
+: This syntax matches all elements with a given attribute, regardless of the value.div[href//="^https:\/\/"]

 : With this syntax you can match all elements with two attribute conditions.
 You can concatenate attribute selectors indefinitely (since version 2.13.0)div[data-href:myFunction(),anotherFunction(arg1=1&arg2=2)]

 The rules are abstract, so we would like to give you a few examples of what is blocked in which case.
-Note that for the examples shown, we already have a template as well.

 Blocking e.g. an iframe based on a URL